Parkinson's disease and alcohol

 3/18/2024, 5 mins reading

-Does alcohol make Parkinson’s disease better, worse, or neither?
-The short answer is: It has yet to be confirmed.
-The overall effect of alcohol on Parkinson’s disease risk is still debatable and more studies are needed to make any conclusive assessments.
+The overall effect of alcohol on Parkinson’s disease risk is still debatable and more studies are needed to draw any conclusive findings.

 Alcohol and PD risk

-A review conducted by a Chinese group has found that overall the consumption of alcohol is inversely correlated with the risk of Parkinson’s disease.
-The correlation appears with a U-shaped association, which indicates that the correlation exists only under a certain amount of alcohol consumption(26–35 g/day).
-Further decrease of Parkinson’s disease risk isn’t observed beyond that amount of alcohol consumption.
-This finding echoes the one from another study conducted by a group from France that a light to moderate consumption of alcohol will reduce the risk of Parkinson’s disease, and heavy drinking will be harmful or even fatal.
-The review also found that the correlation between alcohol consumption and Parkinson’s disease varies among geographic areas with the European region bearing the highest, then America, and Asia.
-Nonetheless, another study conducted in a larger European population has found no association between baseline and lifetime alcohol consumption and Parkinson’s disease risk, neither in between types of alcoholic beverages.
+For instance, a review conducted by a Chinese group has found recently that overall the consumption of alcohol is inversely correlated with the risk of Parkinson’s disease.
+The correlation appears with a U-shaped association, which indicates that the inverse correlation exists only under a certain amount of alcohol consumption(26–35 g/day).
+Any further decrease of Parkinson’s disease risk isn’t observed beyond that amount of alcohol consumption.
+This finding echoes the one from another study conducted by the group from France that a light to moderate amount of alcohol consumption will reduce the risk of Parkinson’s disease, and heavy drinking will be harmful or even fatal.
+Another finding from this review is that the correlation between alcohol consumption and Parkinson’s disease varies among geography.
+For example, European regions are bearing the highest correlation followed by America, and Asia.

 Alcohol and PD symptoms